PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Related Work

-\myparagraph{Knowledge Hypergraph-based RAG} Early systems such as HyperGraphRAG~\cite{luo2025hypergraphrag} and Hyper-RAG~\cite{feng2025hyperrag} extract hyperedges from textual sources to capture higher-order relations and employ similarity-based retrieval to identify relevant entities, hyperedges, and text chunks for question answering.
+\myparagraph{Knowledge Hypergraph-based RAG} Hypergraphs are widely adopted to model higher-order relationships~\cite{xie2025hl,zhang2025accelerating,luo2024hierarchical, wang2025llm,wang2025llm2, wang2024simpler,tan2023higher}.
+Early systems such as HyperGraphRAG~\cite{luo2025hypergraphrag} and Hyper-RAG~\cite{feng2025hyperrag} extract hyperedges from textual sources to capture higher-order relations and employ similarity-based retrieval to identify relevant entities, hyperedges, and text chunks for question answering.
 IdepRAG~\cite{DBLP:journals/corr/abs-2503-16530} leverages the hypergraph structure by performing Personalized PageRank over topic entities to locate contextually relevant evidence.
 Meanwhile, HGRAG~\cite{DBLP:journals/corr/abs-2508-11247} introduces a cross-granularity retrieval mechanism that integrates fine-grained entity similarity with coarse-grained passage similarity through hypergraph diffusion, effectively balancing structural precision and semantic coherence.
 However, current hypergraph-based approaches still rely on heuristic, one-shot retrieval pipelines and lack context-aware and iterative reasoning capabilities, motivating the framework proposed in this study.